-The deck slab is designed as a beam in flexure supported by the girders using the AASHTO Service Load design provisions using HS 20 loads for conservatism.
-TxDOT's bridge deck design requirements limit the calculated stress in the reinforcing steel ( $f_s$ ) to 24,000 psi and the concrete stress ( $f_c$ ) to 1,600 psi using a modular ratio (n) of 8.
-Design calculations are not required for "typical" 8-inch thick decks where the clear span between flanges of prestressed concrete beams or the span between quarter points of steel girder flanges does not exceed 8.7 feet.
+During development of the PCP system, deck slabs were designed as a beam in flexure supported by the girders using the AASHTO Service Load design provisions with HS 20 loads for conservatism.
+TxDOT's bridge deck design requirements limited the calculated stress in the reinforcing steel (f_s) to 24,000 psi and the concrete stress (f_c) to 1,600 psi using a modular ratio (n) of 8.
+Design calculations are not required for standard 8-inch thick decks where the clear span between flanges of prestressed concrete beams or the span between quarter points of steel girder flanges does not exceed 8.7 feet.
 The panels can actually span farther than this distance, but the design is controlled by the negative moment reinforcing in the CIP portion over the girders.